Iohannis: Equal opportunities for women and men represent normalcy in a free society

 Equal opportunities for women and men represent normalcy in a free and democratic society, President Klaus Iohannis said in a message posted on Facebook on Saturday.

-He talks about the efforts in Romania to reduce inequalities in the context of the SARS-CoV-2 epidemic.
+He talks about the efforts in Romania to reduce inequalities in the context of the SARS-CoV-2 epidemic, agerpres.ro confirms.

 "Although there is still much to improve, I am convinced that Romania will continue to make sustained efforts to reduce existing inequities.
-The National Equal Opportunity Day is a good opportunity to raise awareness once again that women are still facing stereotypes and prejudices related to career and role in the family, negative trends that have intensified globally in the context of the COVID-19 pandemic," the head of state said, quoted by Agerpres
+The National Equal Opportunity Day is a good opportunity to raise awareness once again that women are still facing stereotypes and prejudices related to career and role in the family, negative trends that have intensified globally in the context of the COVID-19 pandemic," the head of state underlines.

 The President added that "violence against women, gender inequality and discrimination are harmful phenomena that must be fought with all forces."